 Once you’ve shared the benefits of staying physically and mentally active, allow your parents respond.
 Don’t interrupt them, even if they seem to be struggling to find the right words to communicate with you.
 Allow them the time and space to process and share their thoughts in the same respectful way you shared yours with them.
 As they share, take the time to think about things from their point of view.

-4. Involve Your Siblings
+4. Involve Your Family Members

 While there will most likely be one person who takes the lead in caring for your aging parents, most families have several siblings who all want to be involved in some way.
 Make sure that everyone is kept up-to-date on your parents and given a chance to contribute when possible.
 There will always be differences of opinion and occasional disagreements over the best way to care for your parents, but staying calm and keeping everyone informed is a helpful way toward easing tensions and hurt feelings.
 If your family is spread out and it isn’t possible to get together to talk, consider using conference calls and email to keep everyone informed.